Apply an existing Auto Extend policy to a filesystem

 You can use the following methods to apply an existing Auto Extend policy to filesystems:

-When you apply an Auto Extend policy to a filesystem from the platform, Zesty Disk adds a tag to that filesystem.
-The tag is required to enable Zesty Disk to know which filesystems to manage.
+When you apply an Auto Extend policy to a filesystem from the Zesty platform, a tag is added to that filesystem to enable Auto Extend to know which filesystems to manage.

 A tag is made of these parts: